 I don't know if that was the parameters that Rod Rosenstein at the time gave him.

-And that really is what we want Durham to get to the bottom of is when and how did this start and also be able to interview the other people that were outside of the Department of Justice and the FBI that were involved in this, most importantly, the Clinton campaign operatives.
+And that really is what we want Durham to get to the bottom of is when and how did this start and also be able to interview the other people that were outside of the Department of Justice and the FBI that were involved in this.

-Are you confident that those that were warned but with and went ahead with premeditated fraud on a court that they will be held accountable because James Colmey signed three of those BISA applications that so you're not I mean, I know your your audience, uh I want to I just want to I want to get everybody ready for what I think we can expect for sure and what we need to happen.
+So you're not, I mean, I know your audience, I want to, I just want to get everybody ready for what I think we can expect for sure and what we need to happen.

-The most important thing we can pick it up there, stay right there.
+The most important thing we can do.

 That's a good tease, by the way.